Azure/iot-plug-and-play-bridge/README.md

 ## Dev Machine Setup

 ### Development Pre-Requisite
-- In order to build Private Preview Azure PnP Bridge, you need to join Microsoft Azure team: https://github.com/Azure
+- In order to build Private Preview Azure PnP Bridge, you need to have access to Azure IoT PnP Preview at https://github.com/azure/azure-iot-pnp-preview.

 - Ensure cmake and Visual Studio 2017 are installed